 *see related items below.

 Hand crafted in Oaxaca, Mexico of the indigenous Copal wood.
-Approximately 3.5 (including tail) by 1.25 by 4.75 inches.
+Approximately 7 (including tail) inches.
 Made under fair trade practices and purchased direct from the artist and his family.
 Tail is removable for easy packing and shipping.

-One Fair Trade, approximately 4.75 inch, Oaxacan Alebrije Aztec Purple Love Cat, with artist signature, Joaquin Hernandez.
+One Fair Trade, approximately 4.5 x 1.5 x 2 inches, Oaxacan Alebrije Aztec Purple Love Cat, with artist signature, Joaquin Hernandez.